Joseph A. Fischer, III

-With a primary focus on complex energy, real estate, and business litigation matters, Tré’s nearly thirty years of litigation experience includes both commercial disputes and significant personal injury matters.
-He also has handled the investigation and litigation resulting from catastrophic explosions, releases, spills, and other industrial incidents.
+With a primary focus on complex energy, real estate, and business litigation matters, Tré’s thirty years of litigation experience includes both commercial disputes and significant personal injury matters.
+Tré has litigated complicated energy contracts, mass actions with tens of thousands of claimants, and multiple class actions, and he has significant experience with multidistrict litigation (MDL) in both state and federal court.
+Tré also has handled the investigation and litigation resulting from catastrophic explosions, releases, spills, and other industrial incidents.
 Tré has represented both plaintiffs and defendants and has trial and appellate experience in both state and federal courts.
 He regularly practices before both, as well as before regulatory agencies and arbitration panels.
 He has broad experience in the energy industry, representing public and private natural gas pipeline companies, natural gas processing companies, natural gas traders, electric power generators, and oil and gas producers in federal and state courts and before arbitration panels throughout the country.
 He also has significant experience representing real estate developers and commercial real estate owners in important litigation, including in material mass actions.

 Tré has litigated gas purchase, gas gathering, and gas processing agreements; Edison Electric Institute (EEI) master power purchase and sale agreements and other power purchase agreements; International Swaps and Derivatives Association (ISDA) master agreements and North American Energy Standards Board (NAESB) standard agreements; and numerous commercial contracts in the energy, real estate, and manufacturing industries.
 Often litigating outside of Texas, Tré has handled litigation in Louisiana, Colorado, California, Florida, Kansas, Missouri, Nevada, New Jersey, New York, Oklahoma, Washington, and Wisconsin and has served as national coordinating counsel for defendants facing litigation in multiple jurisdictions.
-Tré has managed and successfully resolved numerous complex, high-profile litigation matters with $100s of million at stake.
-He is particularly skilled at defending substantial litigation calling for the leadership and management of large litigation teams, often of more than a dozen lawyers, whether solely within Jackson Walker or spanning multiple co-counsel firms.
+Tré is particularly skilled at substantial litigation calling for the leadership and management of large litigation teams, often of more than a dozen lawyers, whether solely within Jackson Walker or spanning multiple co-counsel firms.

 Transactional Structuring, Negotiation, and Documentation